xythobuz/OpenRaider/README.md

 This project aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly...

+Currently, my focus is on building and running under Mac OS X.
+However, my changes should not break the Linux "buildability" :)

 If you just want to see OpenRaider doing something on your Mac, without installing any of the dependencies needed to build OpenRaider, install [XQuartz](http://xquartz.macosforge.org/trac) (if you don't have it already) and grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).
+If you don't install XQuartz, Mac OS X should prompt you to do so on the first launch of OpenRaider.

-It seems as if OpenRaider will currently only work on Little Endian platforms.
+It seems as if OpenRaider will currently only work on Little-Endian platforms.
 This is not nice and will hopefully be fixed in the future!

 ## Configuration